 Industrial Internet of Things (IIoT)

-The expanded adoption of the Industrial Internet of Things (IIoT)is continuing across several sectors, including manufacturing and production asset management.
+Industrial Internet of Things (IIoT) has been spreading among different sectors such as manufacturing & production asset management.
 Sensors in machines are connected to wireless networks that gather and share data and make the data available for analysis.
 Increased affordability of IIoT devices, expanding network options, and advancing big data analytics have combined to make it easier for companies of all sizes to start using IIoT in their operations, or to enlarge existing systems.

 Maintenance as a Service (MaaS)